BCHE 4520/6520 - Design of Biochemical Separations Processes

 A student may be withdrawn from this course by the instructor without notification to the student for failure to complete necessary prerequisites.
 A student may also be withdrawn from this course by the instructor after one warning for disruption of class.
 Ringing of a cell phone during the lecture constitutes a disruption of class.

-The instructor will provide students with an opportunity to complete academic responsibilities resulting from "excused" absences due to (for example) 1) observation of religious holidays, 2) significant illness, 3) death in family, 4) emergencies, 5) job related travel, 6) participation in University sports event.
+The instructor will provide students with an opportunity to complete academic responsibilities resulting from "excused" absences due to (for example) 1) observation of religious holidays, 2) significant illness, 3) death in family, 4) emergencies, 5) required job related travel, 6) participation in a sanctioned University sports event, 7) participation in a scientific conference.
 Generally, the instructor requires reasonable (~ one week) written notice of such absences when appropriate.
-Please communicate promptly with instructor such absences, including date and reason for absence, as well as evidence of absence where appropriate (e.g., illness) and proposed alternative for academic responsibilities.
-Excused absences do not alter the expectation for deadlines for assignments.
+Please communicate promptly with instructor such absences by email, including date and reason for absence, as well as evidence of absence where appropriate (e.g., illness) and proposed alternative for academic responsibilities.
+Excused absences do not alter the expectation of published deadlines for assignments.
 Although each circumstance will be assessed on a case-by-case basis, the typical approach will be to permit each student with a maximum of 2 excused absence during the semester that do not affect the attendance score.